 Raceflight has a very user friendly software interface, in my opinion one of the easiest to setup for beginners.

-The KISS GUI is much simplified compared to the Betaflight or Cleanflight GUI, leaving one of the quicker setup/configuration processes to get airborne.
+The KISS GUI is much more simple than the Betaflight or Cleanflight Configurator, leaving one of the quicker setup/configuration processes to get airborne.
 But the lack of options in its GUI can sometimes be more difficult to adjust problematic configurations.
-With that said KISS is one of best flying firmware out there for racing and acrobatic flying with unique characteristics.
+With that said KISS is one of best FC firmware out there for racing and acrobatic flying with unique characteristics.
 Many top pilots fly KISS and recommend KISS builds.

 One of the earliest open source FC firmware development for multirotors which influenced some major progressions in flight control firmware options.
 OpenPilot was discontinued and replaced by LibrePilot in 2015, but it is another firmware worth noting for what has become of its code.